Travel to Libya

 From Tunis, you can take minibuses all the way to the Ras Ajdir border crossing, which lies about 11 hours' east of Tunis.
 If you're travelling with your own car, the border guards may charge you a fee.
 Reports from travellers who have crossed the border since the end of the conflict suggest that it is still possible, but that transiting through Ras Ajdir can be slow due to increased formalities.
 You can also enter via the Dehiba/Waziin border crossing, further south.

 The main ports are Benghazi, Darna, Brega, Misrata and Tripoli.

 There were once passenger boats from Benghazi to Malta.
 General passenger services along the coast or to Egypt and Tunisia have been suspended for years.
-During Libya's conflict, you could also travel by fishing boat along the coast, and from Benghazi to Malta, but now that the National Transitional Council has formed a government, doing so will be harder without flouting rules.
+During Libya's conflict, you could also travel by fishing boat along the coast, and from Benghazi to Malta, but now doing so is harder without flouting rules.
 Still, if this is something that interests you, it's worth asking around at the main port in Benghazi.
 It's wise to pay attention to the state of the vessel and the safety situation.

-Cruise ships used to call at the ports of Benghazi, Darna and Tripoli.
-Services may resume once Libya's tourism industry is re-established.
+Cruise ships used to call at the ports of Benghazi, Darna and Tripoli, but the security situation is now considered too dangerous.